Sig Sauer P320 XCompact and Center Axis Relock | Instructor Mike

 What is the Center Axis Relock (CAR) shooting system?

-The Center Axis Relock (CAR) system is a shooting technique that involves holding the firearm closer to the body's center line, often in a compressed high-ready position.
-It aims to improve recoil management and target acquisition speed, particularly for close-quarters engagements.
+The Center Axis Relock (CAR) system involves holding the firearm closer to the body's center line, often canted, to improve recoil management and stability.
+Instructor Mike demonstrates this technique for rapid fire and close-quarters engagement.

 More Training & Techniques Videos You Might Like